super-obvious/ez-loan/README.md

 ![flows](./flows.png)

-The core features of the application should resolve the follow user stories:
+The core features of the application should resolve the following user stories:

 * As a User, I can sign up
 * As a User, I can fill out my personal details, which are: